derrod/legendary/README.md

 ### Standalone

 Download the `legendary` or `legendary.exe` binary from [the latest release](https://github.com/derrod/legendary/releases/latest) and move it to somewhere in your `$PATH`/`%PATH%`.
-Don't forget to `chmod +x` it on Linux.
+Don't forget to `chmod +x` it on Linux/macOS.

-The Windows .exe and Linux executable were created with PyInstaller and will run standalone even without python being installed.
+The Windows .exe and Linux/macOS executable were created with PyInstaller and will run standalone even without python being installed.
 Note that on Linux glibc >= 2.25 is required, so older distributions such as Ubuntu 16.04 or Debian stretch will not work.

 ### Python package